Azure-Samples/azure-sql-db-fusioncache/README.md

 );
 ```

-What this does is asking FusionCache for the entry with the key `"company:{id}"` and also telling it how to go get the data if not there: FusionCache automatically handles multiple concurrent calls in an optimized way to avoid the [Cache Stampede](https://en.wikipedia.org/wiki/Cache_stampede) problem, and coordinate the dance between the caching layer(s), the database, timeouts and failures.
+What this does is asking FusionCache for the entry with the key `"company:{id}"` and also telling it how to go get the data if not there: FusionCache automatically handles multiple concurrent calls in an optimized way to avoid the [Cache Stampede](https://en.wikipedia.org/wiki/Cache_stampede) problem, and coordinates the dance between the caching layer(s), the database, timeouts and failures.

 As we can see we haven't even specified a `Duration` or other options: this is because this is the "simple caching" scenario and we decided to rely on the **defaults** we set earlier.